getsling/RemoteConfig/README.md

 ## Installation
+1. Get the code: `git clone git://github.com/kevinrenskers/RemoteConfig.git`
-1. Drag the RemoteConfig folder to your project.
-Check "copy items into destination group's folder" and the target.
+2. Drag the `RemoteConfig` folder to your project.
+Check both "copy items into destination group's folder" and your target.

+Alternatively you can add this code as a Git submodule:

+1. `cd [your project root]`
+2. `git submodule add git://github.com/kevinrenskers/RemoteConfig.git`
+3. Drag the `RemoteConfig` folder to your project.
+Uncheck the "copy items into destination group's folder" box, do check your target.

+However you get the code, you need to do one extra step:

-2. In your project settings go to the build fases.
+1. In your project settings go to the build fases.
 In the "compile sources" section add the `-fno-objc-arc` flag to `MCJSONUtilities.m`.

 ## How to get started